 Richard F. Ashman (1890-1970) was an American physiologist.

-Poet, publishing in various magazines such as the Prairie Schooner, and helped establish The New Orleans Poetry Journal in the 1950’s
+Richard Ashman was also a Poet, publishing in various magazines such as the Prairie Schooner, and helped establish The New Orleans Poetry Journal in the 1950’s

 - Born August 13, 1890 Philipsburg, Pennsylvania, USA